puppetlabs/puppet-docs/source/puppet/6.0/http_api/pson.md

 Record Separator character (0x1E) is represented as \u001E (0x5C, 0x75, 0x30,
 0x30, 0x31, 0x45).

-Decoding PSON using JSON parsers
+Decoding PSON Using JSON Parsers
 --------------------------------

 Many languages have JSON parsers already, which can often be used to parse PSON